 One of shipping’s main environmental impacts is emissions of sulphur and nitrogen oxides.
 In addition to health risks, the emissions also contribute to eutrophication and acidification of forests, soil and water.

 Sulphur is naturally contained in all crude oils and is converted into sulphur dioxide on combustion.
 The amount of sulphur dioxide released during combustion of sulphur-containing fuel is proportional to the amount of sulphur in the fuel.
 The sulphur content of the fuel affects the emissions in several different ways.
 In addition to determining the amount of sulphur dioxide released, the sulphur content also affects emissions of particles and nitrogen oxides.

-Concordia Maritime has decided against investing in scrubbers, but has been gradually switching to low-sulphur fuels since Q4 2019.
+Concordia Maritime has decided against investing in scrubbers, but has switched to low-sulphur fuels instead.

 Nitrogen oxides are formed during combustion of bunker oil.
 As a result of stricter regulations and companies’ own improvement efforts, there has been a significant reduction in emissions of nitrogen oxides from shipping in recent years.
 The current emission limit values for nitrogen oxides are controlled by when the diesel engine was manufactured and when the vessel was built.

 All vessels in Concordia Maritime’s fleet were built after 1 January 2000 and therefore meet the IMO’s Tier I standards.
 Two of the vessels in the fleet also meet the Tier II standards.